Intrinsic Mirror Symmetry: Introduction

 \S\ref{section:sketch} is both a sketch of the proofs of the main theorems and the beginning of said proofs.
 At its heart, the proof is exactly as one would expect following the proof of the WDVV equations, i.e., associativity of quantum cohomology.
-One considers ways in which a virtually one-dimensional moduli space of four-pointed punctured maps can degenerate.
+One considers ways in which four-pointed punctured maps varying in a virtually one-dimensional moduli space can degenerate.
 However, unfortunately everything becomes much harder in the log world.
 We give many examples of phenomena which need to be taken into account, and reduce the proof of associativity to three key theorems.
-Each of the sections \ref{sec: modulus invariance}--\ref{section:key comparison} then proves one of these theorems, while \S\ref{sec:forgetful} is devoted to the study of forgetful morphisms in the logarithmic context, enabling us to prove $\vartheta_0$ is a unit.
+Each of the sections \ref{sec: modulus invariance}--\ref{section:key comparison} then proves one of these theorems, while \S\ref{sec:forgetful} is devoted to the study of forgetful morphisms in the logarithmic context, enabling us to prove $\vartheta_0$ is a unit in the (homogeneous) coordinate ring of the mirror.
+This is analogous to the fundamental class axiom in ordinary Gromov-Witten theory.

 Finally, we remark that Sean Keel and Tony Yue Yu \cite{KY19} have obtained results in the same direction as this paper, using Yu's non-Archimedean approach to Gromov-Witten theory.
 However, at this point, their approach only applies to mirrors to affine log Calabi-Yau manifolds containing a copy of an algebraic torus as a dense open subset.
 We have no such constraints.
-On the other hand, in the case they consider, the Gromov-Witten invariants necessary to define structure constants for multiplication are proved to be enumerative, and in fact are positive integers, which is not something which is true in general.
-This is a quite powerful observation in many situations, e.g., it explains the positivity in cluster theory proved in \cite{GHKK}.
+On the other hand, in the case they consider, the Gromov-Witten invariants necessary to define structure constants for multiplication are proved to be enumerative, and hence are positive integers.
+Positivity is not true in general: indeed, there exist simple examples of log Calabi-Yau threefolds $(X,D)$ where $X\setminus D$ is not affine, for which the structure constants are sometimes negative.
+However, it is not known if integrality holds in general.
+This positivity is a quite powerful observation in many situations, e.g., it explains the positivity in cluster theory proved in \cite{GHKK}.
+The construction of Keel and Yu has now been shown in \cite{J22a} to agree with that of the current paper in the cases covered by \cite{KY19}, giving the positivity and integrality of our structure constants in this case.

 \emph{Notation:} We follow the convention that if $X$ is a log scheme or stack, then $\ul{X}$ is the underlying scheme or stack.
 We almost always write $\shM_X$ for the sheaf of monoids on $X$ and $\alpha_X:\shM_X \rightarrow\O_X$ for the structure map.
 We write $\Spec\kk^{\dagger}$ for the standard log point with sheaf of monoids $\kk^{\times}\times \NN$.
 If $P$ is a monoid, we write $P^{\vee}:=\Hom(P,\NN)$ and $P^*=\Hom(P,\ZZ)$.
 We also write $P_{\RR}$ for the real cone spanned by $P\subseteq P^{\gp}\otimes_{\ZZ} \RR$.
 Given a rational polyhedral cone $\sigma$, a \emph{tangent vector} to the cone is an element of the real span of $\sigma$.